Retirement Investing Basics

 - Sometimes employer matching or incentives for contributions.

 Using these accounts efficiently can make a significant difference over decades.
-It is often worth reading your local government and plan-provider documents carefully, or consulting a qualified adviser, to understand how contributions and withdrawals are taxed.
+It is often worth reading official plan documents or consulting a qualified adviser to understand how contributions and withdrawals are taxed in your situation.

 Income in retirement